ramsaymax/Angel-List-Jobs-to-Trello/README.md

 $ git clone https://github.com/ramsaymax/Angel-List-Jobs-to-Trello.git
 ```

-1. Login to Trello and get the board ID from the URL string as shown below.
+1. Login to Trello and get the board ID from the URL as shown below.
 This is the ID of the board containing the list you'd like to write to.
 ![options CSV](http://i.imgur.com/qhQ7o6C.png)
 2. Create a new list in trello, and make a note of its **exact name** as it appears in their app